sophiahorigan/website/_posts/2020-02-12-post-research.md

 ---
-title: "Post: Research Opportunities in the Dwyer Lab!"
+title: "Research Opportunities in the Dwyer Lab!"
 categories:
   - Blog
 tags: